LindseySully/Module_06/README.md

+# Module Overview

+The following Module provided a review of web scraping and natural language processing.
+The following python libraries were leveraged:
+* beautifulsoup4 - read and modify the DOM of a webpage - XML parser
+* requests - sends a request to the HTTP site of our choosing
+* html5lib (optional parser)
+* counter - counting our occurances of our tokens/lemmas
+* spaCy - for natural language processing
+* spacytextblob
+* matplotlib.pyplot -  for histogram plotting
+* pickle - for writing and reading an article

+### About this Module
+This module explored requesting, parsing, writing, and reading an HTML article.
+Then taking the article and using natural language processing to understand the frequency of common words throughout the article and their frequency of occurance.

 # Web Scraping and NLP with Requests, BeautifulSoup, and spaCy

 Complete the tasks in the Python Notebook in this repository.